EMIT-leadership-development/emit/_posts/Thought-Leaders/2020-01-25-The-leader-as-an-agent-for-positive-change.md

 ---
 layout: post
-title: "The Leader as an agent for positive change"
+title: The Leader as an agent for positive change
-subtitle: "Why we do what we do"
-heroImage: "ElderLearning.webp"
+subtitle: All leaders exhibit one common quality - influence

+# Hero defaults are set in config if not in post
+# Sprite Image for listings - to make site fast
+sprite_image: /images/sprites/sprite-Set1.jpg
+sprite_selection_number: 11

+# If the author is team member then select from datafile
 author: Borniface

-authorImg: "team/Boniface-ShongaSmall.jpg"
+# Post meta : todo: select field for cc?
-tags: EMIT transformation Africa Leadership Training
+tags: Leadership Transformation Training
 category: Thought Leaders
+excerpt_separator: <!--more-->
 ---

 When we look at history, we see many outstanding individuals that influenced others in their generation.
 From Genghis Khan to George Washington and many others in between, communities have been shaped by those who led them.
 Some past leaders have lifted people from abject poverty and deprivation to greater economic achievements, while other leaders have had a very negative impact on their communities.